Phone Calls From The Dead

 What Are Phone Calls from the Dead?

-A phone call from the dead is what it sounds like.
-A dead person allegedly makes a phone call and scares the daylights out of a loved one.
-It is usually a family member or significant other on the receiving end of these calls.
-Some occur before it is known that the person is deceased.
-These calls even happen years later, according to recipients.
+The phenomenon of a “Phone Call from the Dead” occurs when a person who is allegedly dead makes a phone call to a loved one.
+A family member or significant other is usually on the receiving end of these dead phone calls.
+Some calls occur before it is known that the person has died, while others claim calls have happened years after death.

 Dean Koontz Receives A Call From His Deceased Mother